coder/code-server/ci/README.md

 5. Run `yarn release:github-assets` to download the `release-packages` artifact and then upload them to the draft release.
 6. Run some basic sanity tests on one of the released packages.
+7. Make sure the github release tag is the commit with the artifacts.
-7. Publish the release.
+8. Publish the release.
    1. CI will automatically grab the artifacts and then:
       1. Publish the NPM package from `npm-package`.
       2. Publish the Docker Hub image from `release-images`.
-8. Update the homebrew and AUR packages.
+9. Update the homebrew and AUR packages.

 ## dev